• Skip to primary navigation

 Is sweet potato pie good for you?

-We've gotten this question a few times, and our response is, "it depends on what’s in it."
+This sweet potato pie recipe is very healthy.
 Sweet potatoes are very nutritious—high in beta carotene (an antioxidant and precursor of Vitamin A), potassium, fiber, and resistant starch, which is good for gut health.
-A plain baked potato makes a great snack or as part of a main meal.
+A plain baked potato makes a great snack or part of a main meal.

 Are sweet potato pies made from yams?